ian-IBCIRL/IB-PP4-MVP/README.md

     * Was used as the cloud based platform to deploy the site to https://ib-the-garage-pp4.herokuapp.com/
 * ElephantSQL PostgreSQL
     * ElephantSQL PostgreSQL was used as the database for this project during development and in production.
+* Cloudinary Storage
+    * Cloudinary Storage was used as the cloud storage of images and icons for this project during development and in production.
+Had to also use this for favicon.ico instead of static data when deployed to Heroku.
 * JavaScript
     * Custom JavaScript was utilised to enable .
 * Bootstrap 5.13